Granite Falls, Washington: Parks and recreation

 Granite Falls is located near recreational areas along the Mountain Loop Highway in the Mount Baker–Snoqualmie National Forest, including sites for hiking, camping, and fishing.
 Among the major attractions on the Mountain Loop Highway are the ghost town of Monte Cristo and the Big Four Ice Caves.
 Other major recreational areas near Granite Falls include Lake Bosworth and Lake Roesiger to the south, which are both stocked by the Washington Department of Fish and Wildlife.

 The city government owns eight parks and nature preserves, ranging from small neighborhood parks to city recreational areas.
 The largest is Frank Mason Park, which encompasses the 10 acre Lake Gardner and 32.4 acre of surrounding land that has been partially developed.
 The park has a fishing pier, restrooms, picnic tables, and walking paths.
 The city and local school district maintain several athletic facilities for residents, as well as a skate park and dog park.

 Media

 The first newspaper in Granite Falls, the Post, began publishing on July 23, 1903.
 It was later replaced by the Record in 1922 and the Press, which later merged with a newspaper in Lake Stevens.
 Granite Falls is also served by two regional daily newspapers: The Everett Herald and The Seattle Times.

-Granite Falls has a public library that is operated by the regional Sno-Isle Libraries system, which annexed the city in 1995.
-The 6,500 sqft library building is located east of downtown Granite Falls and was initially owned by the city government until it was transferred to Sno-Isle in 2012.
+The first public library in Granite Falls was established in 1921 and had shared space with other city and community facilities for its entire existence as an independent system.
+The city's voters approved annexation into the regional Sno-Isle Libraries system in 1995 along with a $1.6 million bond issue to finance the construction of a separate library building; at the time, the library had 1,800 sqft of space within the Granite Falls community center.
+The financing mechanism, a new kind of special district created by the state legislature, was contested by a lawsuit but upheld by the Washington Supreme Court in April 1998.
+A 1.5 acre parcel was donated by a local resident for use as a library or other educational facility and officially approved for the new library in June 1999.
+The Granite Falls branch of the Sno-Isle Libraries system opened on May 29, 2001.
+The library has 6,500 sqft of space and originally held 36,000 total materials when it opened; it is located east of downtown Granite Falls and was initially owned by the city government until it was transferred to Sno-Isle in 2012.